 What I Disliked...
 [DISADVANTAGE]

 If you’ve read my other posts, you’ll see that I’m lazy and just want to enjoy my coffee.
 Well, that won’t happen when you use this Baratza grinder.
-I can’t use the portafilter holder because it’s super messy; I always end up with coffee grounds all over the place.
+I can’t use the espresso portaholder (the portafilter holder) because it’s super messy; I always end up with coffee grounds all over the place.
 There’s a simple solution though, just use the ground bin instead.
 There’s always a small amount of coffee left in the chute.
 There’s an easy (but annoying) fix though, just tilt the machine forward and pat it.

 What’s more annoying is the machine uses lots of plastic parts inside.
 They wear quite quickly and from experience, you have to replace them around once a year (I only did it once so far).
 The good thing is these plastic parts are very cheap and are there to protect the more expensive components from breaking – the machine should last a good while as long as the major parts don’t fail.